How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Shampoo & Condition

-Opt for conditioners that are sulfate free, which is good for both your natural hair and extensions.
-Make sure you do not forget to blow dry your hair!
+Opt for sulfate-free conditioners, which are good for your natural hair and extensions.
+Make sure you remember to blow dry your hair!
 Having wet hair under your install can lead to itching, shrinkage, and mold.
 Just use your dryer on low or cool to minimize damage.

 washing-hair-extensions